-November is National Home Care Month, a time when the home care community joins together to celebrate the practice of home care and all of the individuals who make it possible, especially our dedicated caregivers and the many patients whose courageous will and determined spirit of independence inspires us all.
+November is National Home Care Month, a time to celebrate the practice of home care and all of the individuals who make it possible, from the patients who inspire us to the caregivers who serve them.

 ABOUT HOME CARE